Neamur/get_next_char/README.md

 add_subdirectory(get_next_char)
 ```

 You can also install `get_next_char`.
-Go to this projects and root and run the following.
+Go to this project's root and run the following.
 You can set the install path of the library, or leave it default in which case `get_next_char`
 will be installed into the default `CMAKE_INSTALL_PREFIX`.